 In an environment of continuously evolving new payment methods and habits, it is indispensable for the banknote community to follow the developments of various banknote indicators not only at the national but also at the global level.
-The figures do not necessarily tell anything about the future, but they will show the rate of change, and can provide interesting comparisons between countries as the recent comparative study between Canada and Sweden does².
+The figures do not necessarily tell anything about the future, but they will show the rate of This is the action by which certain banknotes and/or coins are exchanged for the same amount in banknotes/coins of a different face value, or unit value.
+See Exchange.
+More, and can provide interesting comparisons between countries as the recent comparative study between Canada and Sweden does².
 Therefore, central bank cash managers should consider how to improve the availability of cash related data on their websites.

 The central bank website is the natural channel to provide information to various target groups.
 To be most up-to-date, the information could be in the statistics section of the website, or at least in the regular publications like annual or quarterly reports.
-Besides the value and volume of banknotes in circulation, it would be interesting to follow also the development of production volumes, new note issuance, processing and destruction of banknotes at the global level.
+Besides the value and volume of banknotes in circulation, it would be interesting to follow also the development of production volumes, new note issuance, processing and A process by which a central bank destroys banknotes that are unfit to return into the fiduciary circulation.
+This is the last step in the life of the banknote.
+The destruction can be done manually or mechanically, and the latter may be online or offline.
+Online destruction is directly performed by automated sorting machines, without interruption of the treatment process.
+The process needs to be controlled in a very special way, since there is no possibility of verification or reconciliation.
+More at the global level.

 All this information is gathered at the central banks, and the question is only to find an appropriate way to provide it publicly.
 Several central banks are already doing it.
 Hopefully, additional central banks will understand the importance of publicly available information on currency developments during these interesting times.
 That would make this kind of study even more informative.